VideoStitch Studio overview

-- Start time / Stop time : define the in andout points of the sequence to be processed.
+- Start time / Stop time: define the timecode of the first and last frame of the sequence to be processed.

-- Copy sound from input : copy the sound from one input into the processed output video file
+- Copy audio from: pick which audio input you want to use into the processed output video file

-VideoStitch now shows preview playback speed – the speed at which it is stitching and displaying your project.
+VideoStitch Studio displays preview playback speed – the speed at which it is stitching and displaying your project.

 The playback speed is automatically limited to the speed of the original videos.

-- Stitched size : the size at which the VideoStitch is currently rendering.
+3) Stitched size : the size currently rendered by VideoStitch Studio.
 The stitched size has an impact on how much memory is used, and on the rendering speed.
 It can be set in the “Process” panel.

 Setting up preferences

-Language : Allows for setting the GUI language.
+Language : Sets the GUI language.
 Currently, French and English are the only available translations.
-(You need to restart VideoStitch in order for VideoStitch to reflect language changes)
+(You need to restart VideoStitch Studio to reflect language changes)

 Left & right arrows : previous & next frames